-- 4. Area of the site to be covered by structures, existing and proposed, and the percentage of site coverage thereby. - 5.
-All external dimensions of existing and proposed - 6.
-Location of building entrances and exits. - 7.
-Parking and circulation areas, including their dimensions.
+4. Area and percent of the site to be covered by structures, existing and proposed, and the percentage of site coverage thereby.

-8. Service areas, for such uses as the loading and

-delivery of goods.

-buildings and structures.
+5. All external dimensions of existing and proposed buildings and structures.

+6. Location of building entrances and exits.

+Draft Commercial Design Standards Page 5 of 17
-9. Locations, descriptions and dimensions of easements as may be applicable.

-10. Grading and plans, including spot elevations and contours at intervals close enough to convey their meaning.

-11. Location of areas to be landscaped, including existing trees and natural landscaping to be retained.

-- 12. Outdoor recreation and/or play areas. - 13.
-Pedestrian and bicycle circulation and amenities. - 14.
-Location of mechanical equipment not enclosed within a building, garbage disposal areas, utility appurtenances and similar structures.

-- 15. Exterior lighting. - 16.
-Location, size and method of illumination of signs. - 17.
-Provisions for handicapped persons. - 18.
-Other site elements which will assist in the evaluation of site development.

-- 19. Location, names, surface and right-of-way widths and improvement standards of all existing and proposed streets within or adjacent to the proposed development. - (e) Accompanying written summary.
-In addition to the foregoing site development plan requirements, a written summary of the proposal should be provided and may shall be required showing the following, (unless such is shown on the site development plan). - 1.
+7. Parking and circulation areas, including their dimensions.
+Service areas, for such uses as the loading and 8. delivery of goods.
+9. Locations, descriptions and dimensions of any easements.
+10. Grading and plans, including spot elevations and contours at 5-foot intervals elose enough to convey their meaning.
+Location of areas to be landscaped, including 11. existing trees and natural landscaping to be retained.
+Outdoor recreation and/or play areas.
+12. 13.
+Pedestrian and bicycle circulation and amenities.
+Location of mechanical equipment not enclosed 14. within a building, garbage disposal areas, utility appurtenances and similar structures.
+Exterior lighting.
+15. Location, size and method of illumination of signs.
+16. 17.
+Provisions for handicapped persons ADA compliance.
+18. Other site elements which will assist in the evaluation of site development.
+19. Location, names, surface and right-of-way widths and improvement standards of all existing and proposed streets within or adjacent to the proposed development.
+Accompanying written summary.
+In addition to the (e) foregoing site development plan requirements, a written summary of the proposal should be provided and may shall be required showing the following, (unless such is shown on the site development plan).
 Commercial and nonresidential development.
-For commercial and nonresidential development: - a.
-The square footage contained in the site area to be developed.

-b.
-The percentage of the area to be covered by

-structures when developed.

-- c.
-The percentage of the area to be covered by parking areas and the total number of parking spaces. - d.
-The total square footage of all landscaped areas, including the percentage consisting of natural materials and the percentage of hard surfaced areas such as courtyards.
+For 1. commercial and nonresidential development: The square footage contained in the site area a. to be developed.
+The percentage of the area to be covered by b. structures when developed.
+The percentage of the area to be covered by c. parking areas and the total number of parking spaces.
+The total square footage of all landscaped d. areas, including the percentage consisting of natural materials and the percentage of hard surfaced areas such as courtyards.
 2. Residential development.
-For residential

-development:

-a.
-The total square footage of the lot or parcel and in the structures in the development.

-b.
-The number of dwelling units in the development (include the units by the number of bedrooms in each unit, for example, ten one-bedroom, 25 two-bedroom and the like).
+For residential development: The total square footage of the lot or parcel. a.
+The total square footage of all structures in b. the development.
+The number of dwelling units in the b.c. development (include the units by the number of bedrooms in each unit, for example, ten one-bedroom, 25 two-bedroom and the like).

-c.
+Draft Commercial Design Standards Page 6 of 17 e-d.
 Percentage of lot coverage by structures, parking/driveway areas, recreation areas and landscaping.